Reconstruction of the Voltigeurs de Québec Armoury

 On May 23, 2017, following a call for tenders, PSPC awarded a contract to George V service de banquets et traiteur, to manage the multipurpose spaces of the Voltigeurs de Québec Armoury.

 On April 26, 2018, the Government of Canada officially inaugurated the rebuilt Voltigeurs de Québec Armoury.

 The reconstruction of the Voltigeurs de Québec Armory is an investment of approximately $104 million.

 About the Armoury

 Built in 1887 and expanded in 1913, the Armoury has always been a prominent feature of the Québec landscape.
 It was designed by Québec architect Eugène-Étienne Taché who is known for his designs for the Quebec National Assembly building and the former Québec courthouse.

-It is a landmark in the memory of Canadians, valued for its associations with the Voltigeurs de Québec—the oldest French-Canadian regiment still in existence—and the Royal Rifles of Canada.
+Despite the damage it sustained, the building retains some of its architectural integrity and most of the features that make it an exceptional example of the Château style.It is a landmark in the memory of Canadians, valued for its associations with the Voltigeurs de Québec—the oldest French-Canadian regiment still in existence—and the Royal Rifles of Canada.